bm2-lab/PanPep/README.md

 # PAML
 ## Introduction
-A framework constructed in three levels for predicting the peptide and TCR binding recoginition.
+PAML is a framework constructed in three levels for predicting the peptide and TCR binding recognition.
+We have provided the trained basic meta learner and external memory and users can choose different settings based on their data type:
+* Few known TCRs for a peptide: few-shot setting
+* No known TCRs for a peptide: zero-shot setting
+* plenty of known TCRs for a peptide: majority setting

 ![Figure1](https://user-images.githubusercontent.com/89248357/168423554-2a223c0e-169f-488a-9e22-39bed0f79088.png)

 ## Requirements